 The result… You can crank the engine until your heart’s content, but to no real success, as the bike won’t start… or at the very least will take a much longer time to start until the excess fuel has been removed from the chamber.

-Is There A Difference In Using The Key Vs Using The Kill Switch (To Shut Off An Engine)?
+What Is There A Difference Between Using The Key vs. Using The Kill Switch (To Shut Off An Engine)?

 Two words, “damage control”.